sait-wbdv/assessments/cpnt200/assignment-3/README.md

 - Final website must be deployed to Flywheel (see Submission Requirements below).

 ## Submission Instructions
+- Submit the following to Brightspace as a text submission:
-- Submit your deployed Flywheel link to Brightspace;
+  - your deployed Flywheel link
+  - the username/password for the deployed demo site.
 - Create an admin account in the WP Admin panel:
   - username: instructor
   - password: password